metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_ops_definition_v1alpha1_manifest.md

 Required:

-- `api_group` (String) Defines the group for the resource being referenced.
+- `api_group` (String) Specifies the group for the resource being referenced.
 If not specified, the referenced Kind must belong to the core API group.
 For all third-party types, this is mandatory.
 - `kind` (String) Specifies the type of resource being referenced.
 - `name` (String) Indicates the name of the resource being referenced.